Armidale-class patrol boat: Appearances in fiction

+Replacement

-ReplacementDefending Australia in the Asia Pacific Century: Force 2030, the 2009 Department of Defence white paper, proposed replacing the Armidales, along with the RAN's mine warfare and hydrographic vessels, with a single class of multi-role offshore combatant vessels (OCVs).Sea Power Centre, Australian Offshore Combatant Vessels These vessels, with a theoretical maximum displacement up to 2,000 tonnes, would use a modular mission payload system to change between roles as required, and would be equipped for helicopter or unmanned aerial vehicle operations.Boettger, The Offshore Combatant Vessel The 2013 white paper postponed the multi-role OCV as a long-term project.
+Defending Australia in the Asia Pacific Century: Force 2030, the 2009 Department of Defence white paper, proposed replacing the Armidales, along with the RAN's mine warfare and hydrographic vessels, with a single class of multi-role offshore combatant vessels (OCVs).Sea Power Centre, Australian Offshore Combatant Vessels These vessels, with a theoretical maximum displacement up to 2,000 tonnes, would use a modular mission payload system to change between roles as required, and would be equipped for helicopter or unmanned aerial vehicle operations.Boettger, The Offshore Combatant Vessel The 2013 white paper postponed the multi-role OCV as a long-term project.

 The 2013 white paper proposed that an existing OCV design be sourced as a short-term replacement for the Armidale class.
 Procurement project SEA 1179 is undertaking several studies towards the replacement of the Armidales.
 In April 2016, the Lürssen OPV80A design was selected to replace the Armidale class ships.
 The replacement OPVs will be larger and provide improved seakeeping and endurance.
 Construction started in 2018, with entry into service planned from 2022.
 A hull remediation program was implemented to extend the lifespans of the patrol boats to this point.
 In 2020, the RAN decided to acquire six evolved Cape class patrol boats instead of performing a full life of type extension (LOTE) on six Armidale class boats.